albinscode/jaxb-binding-namespace-demo/README.md

 The main drawbacks are:

-* XSD are modified so in case of update it can take take
+* XSD are modified so in case of update it can take a long time to "replay" modifications
 * some preprocessing on XML is needed

 The main advantage is that you don't have to duplicate your code...